Table of Contents[Hide][Show]

 - Downtown Disney and Disneyland Resort Hotels

-The entire Disneyland resort is decorated top to bottom, including the Downtown Disney District, the three resort hotels and both theme parks.
+In addition, the entire Disneyland resort is decked out including the Downtown Disney District, the three resort hotels and both theme parks.
 There are Christmas trees, swags of evergreen garland and over-sized ornaments everywhere.
-It will be easy for you to find a fantastic spot to take your family Christmas card photo with all these beautiful seasonally decorated areas during the holidays at Disney parks.
+In fact, the Disneyland Resort is the perfect backdrop for your family holiday photo.

 These two months are filled with Christmas decorations, celebrations, parades, festive ride overlays and delicious seasonal treats.
 Enjoy a distinctly Disney holiday experience with beloved traditions that include the breathtaking Sleeping Beauty’s Winter Castle, “A Christmas Fantasy” Parade, and snow falling on Main Street, U.S.A.
 At Disney California Adventure Park, the holiday season comes to life with Disney Festival of Holidays, “Disney ¡Viva Navidad!”
 Street Party and the holiday décor on Route 66 in Cars Land.